jacksleight/statamic-bard-texstyle/docs/defaults.md

 ],
 ```

-You can add defaults for any node/mark type.
+You can add defaults for any element type.